 A guide to Slack's Discovery APIs

 Occasionally, Slack Customers may need or be required by law to export messages and files from a workspace.
-Potential scenarios include issues related to human resources, legal or finance, for example.
-On the Enterprise Grid subscription, org owners can export data using Slack’s Discovery API.
+Potential scenarios include issues related to human resources, legal, or finance, for example.
+On the Enterprise Grid plan, Org Owners can export data using Slack’s Discovery API.

 How it works

 Many customers enlist a third-party eDiscovery or Data Loss Prevention (DLP) partner to house all of their cloud solution software.
 Our Discovery API connects Slack Enterprise Grid organizations to a customer’s partner of choice.

 Our Discovery API lets Org Owners on the Enterprise Grid plan use approved third-party apps to export or act on messages and files from Slack.
 The Primary Org Owner or an Org Owner can request to enable the Discovery API.
 Once enabled, it will be accessible to all Org Owners.

 There are two types of third-party partner apps, depending on your needs:

 eDiscovery apps pull messages and files from Slack, and store the information in third-party data warehouses.
 From the data warehouses, messages and files can be searched, archived, or retrieved.

 DLP apps ensure confidential information (like credit card and social security numbers) isn’t shared outside of Slack by scanning for content within messages and files that break predefined policies.